Decision Making About Treatment of Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (CLL / SLL)

 Consider when to start

 Long-standing guidelines in CLL / SLL care specify criteria to begin treatment.
 These standards allow some people with CLL / SLL to complete their life without ever needing treatment and delay treatment for years after diagnosis for most everyone else.
 Unlike most cancers, there is no evidence that early treatment adds enough benefit to recommend it.
-However, studies of this for people most likely to need treatment within a few years of diagnosis are ongoing.
+However, studies of this for people most likely to need treatment within a few years of diagnosis, such as those with certain genetic markers, are ongoing.
 The criteria to start treatment are based upon CLL affecting the production of red blood cells or platelets, causing spleen or lymph node discomfort, or having significant general symptoms such as weight loss, persistent and consistent night sweats, or fatigue.
-A long list of additional common symptoms may or may not be due to CLL for a patient, such as heartburn, leg cramps, shortness of breath, or infections, which may also justify starting treatment.
 A rapid rise in the number of lymphocytes, even without symptoms, may also be a reason to start treatment.

-Early treatment before such signs or symptoms are present hasn’t been shown to be beneficial.
-Once criteria are met, planning for treatment should begin; only rarely is treatment suddenly urgent.
+Once meeting criteria seems likely in the next months, planning for treatment should begin; only rarely is treatment suddenly urgent.
 A typical process may be a recommendation for treatment at one oncologist visit, with a timeline to decide which treatment and make necessary arrangements at the next visit some months later.
 Sometimes, symptoms diminish between visits, and treatment is postponed.

 Once a firm decision to start treatment is made, scheduling becomes essential.
 Treatment may require an increased frequency of medical appointments or cause side effects, so other obligations or vacation plans should be considered before picking a start date.
 Addressing general health and preventive care, including dentistry, may be better before starting treatment, especially if the therapy could delay healing or recovery from procedures.
 Health insurance issues may affect timing, such as expected changes in coverage (e.g., starting Medicare or switching plans).
 If medical appointments require travel, seasonal weather may factor in choosing a start date.
 Because they are so expensive, CLL treatments often require prior authorization/approval from the health insurer, which may delay start dates if not sought as soon as a decision is made.
 For protocols that require infusions, scheduling those appointments may require some lead time.
 Finally, some oncologists may only be in your preferred office on certain days of the week and have busy schedules, so that a start date may depend on the oncologist’s availability.
 Time is required from the decision about treatment to the start date, so I would discourage waiting until symptoms of CLL / SLL are making life miserable.